2x01-p2-1/2x01-p2-1/README.md

 keep it straight to the point of how to access the entry point of the web app any necessary dependencies to run it

+Step 1: Clone from Github main branch using "......" on the directory of your choice Step 2: Cd to zoomaway using "cd zoomaway"
+Step 3: Type npm install in the cmd using "npm install" Step 4: Type npm start in the cmd using "npm start" Step 5: Access to the website: type localhost:3000 on a web browser

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features